twfahey1/terminus-gh-actions/README.md

 - Commit changes to the "command.txt" file, and the pre-defined GitHub action will act on the contents of the file.
 The action file is defined in .github/workflows/perform-terminus-command-on-commit.yml.
 The logic here starts up a GitHub action whenever a commit is made, and it assumes you want to execute whatever command is in the "command.txt" file.
 - TODO: Add instructions / overview on committing through the GitHub UI.

+# Security

+- Simply remove the SSH key from your Pantheon and/or GitHub Secrets as needed.
+Same goes for the machine token.
+You can always re-create them, and add back as needed.